 - Noisy breathing.

 - Flaring (spreading out) of nostrils with every breath.

-- Belly breathing (look for a “caving in” of the chest in the form of an upside-down “V” starting under the neck).
+- Belly breathing or “caving in” of the chest in the form of an upside-down “V” starting under the neck.

-Many older children and adults have no symptoms or very mild symptoms.
-Common symptoms of RSV in those who do get symptoms are similar to the common cold and include:
+Children older than 5 years and adults may not have any symptoms of RSV, or they’ll have very mild symptoms.
+If a child or adult does get symptoms of RSV, they’re similar to symptoms of the common cold and include:

 - Runny nose.

 - Sore throat.